Stay Informed to Optimize Your Dog's Health

 Keep your dog healthy by keeping yourself informed.
 Learn about the warning signs and symptoms of many common dog diseases.
 You can also pick up a few recovery tips to help speed up the healing process.
 Choose from the items below to read about a certain disease.

 Is your dog scratching or licking more than usual, or is his skin rough, flaky or irritated?
 If so, then he might be suffering from a skin condition, and your veterinarian may recommend tests to identify the exact reason.

 Arthritis is a general term for abnormal changes in a joint.
 These changes occur when cartilage is worn away faster than it can be replaced.
 Cartilage acts as a cushion to protect the bones.
 When it wears away, joints become swollen and painful.

 It's important to remember that aging is a natural part of your dog's life.
-And as your dog ages, she may begin to act differently.
-Aging takes a toll on a dog's entire body, including her brain.
+And as your dog ages, he may begin to act differently.
+Aging takes a toll on a dog's entire body, including his brain.
 This may lead to behavioral changes.